-Some monetary variables are aggregated in the EU-SILC but disaggregated in EUROMOD database.
+Some variables in UDB SILC are available only on household level and some monetary variables are aggregated in the EU-SILC but disaggregated in EMSD (EUROMOD database).
 These disaggregations are often necessary to make the simulations possible.
 For example, the investment income (yiy) includes earned, capital and non-taxable income which are necessary to separate in order to simulate taxes and contributions.
 In addition there is information in the UDB SILC data which is not possible to decompose into any relevant and homogenous variables.
 The content of these "residual variables", or "other income components", is probably heterogeneous.